blockchain-certificates/cert-issuer/docs/issuing.md

     b.
 Otherwise send a payment to the issuing address with your online wallet

-3. Run the sign_certificates script to sign your certificates.
+3. Run the issue_certificates.py script to create your certificates.
 If you've installed the package you can run:

     ```
-    python cert-signer -c conf.ini
-    ```

-4. Make sure the previous step succeeded.
-At this point, the signed certs should be under data/signed_certs, and the certs you previously added to unsigned certs should be moved under the 'archive' dir

-5. Run the issue_certificates.py script to create your certificates.
-If you've installed the package you can run:

-    ```
     python cert-issuer -c conf.ini
     ```

-6. Output
+4. Output
   - The Blockchain Certificates will be located in data/blockchain_certificates.
   - If you ran in the mainnet or testnet mode, you can also see your transaction on a live blockchain explorer.
     - For example, Blockr.io has explorers for both [testnet](https://tbtc.blockr.io/) and [mainnet](https://blockr.io/).